Realman78/VoiceComet/README.md

 - notifications for message, follow, like and so on.
 - Photo and video upload to chats and feed
 - voice command text messaging
+- Refactor so that I dont use the same HTML code in almost every view

 Feed
 ![Feed](https://media.discordapp.net/attachments/769282603651956749/862701767866318878/unknown.png)